Attitude (heraldry): Attitudes of beasts

 Many attitudes commonly met with in heraldic rolls apply specifically to predatory beasts, while others may be better suited to the docile animals.
 These will each be discussed in detail below.

-Also worth note is that a lion or other beast may additionally be described in terms of the position of its head, differently coloured parts (such as teeth, claws, tongue, etc.), or by the shape or position of its tail.
+A blazon may also specify the position of a beast's head, differently coloured parts (such as teeth, claws, tongue, etc.), or the shape or position of its tail.
 A beast may be "armed" (horns, teeth and claws) or "langued" (tongue) of a tincture, while a stag may be "attired" (antlers) or "unguled" (hooves) of a tincture.
 The tail may be forked (queue fourchée) or doubled (double-queued).
-In addition to the below, there may be rare or arguably, not entirely standard attitudes, such as a snorting bison.
+In addition to the below, there may be rare or, arguably, not entirely standard attitudes, such as a snorting bison.

 Rampant

 A beast rampant (Old French: "rearing up") is depicted in profile standing erect with forepaws raised.
 The position of the hind legs varies according to local custom: the lion may stand on both hind legs, braced wide apart, or on only one, with the other also raised to strike; the word rampant is sometimes omitted, especially in early blazon, as this is the most usual position of a carnivorous quadruped.

 Note: the term segreant denotes the same position, but implies a particular wing position and is only used in reference to winged quadrupeds such as griffins and dragons.

 Rampant is the most frequent attitude of quadrupeds, and as supporters they are rarely seen in any other attitude.

 Forcené is the term for this position when applied to horses or unicorns.